Manchester City Council: Premises

 The council is based at Manchester Town Hall on Albert Square, completed in 1877, and the adjoining Town Hall Extension on the opposite side of Lloyd Street, which was completed in 1938 and is linked to the older building by first floor bridges.
-The main Town Hall has been under refurbishment since 2020, due to reopen in 2026.
+The main Town Hall has been under refurbishment since 2020, due to reopen in spring 2027.
 The council continues to operate from the Town Hall Extension.

 Coat of arms

 Gules, three bendlets enhanced Or; a chief argent, thereon on waves of the sea a ship under sail proper.
 On a wreath of colours, a terrestrial globe semée of bees volant, all proper.
 On the dexter side a heraldic antelope argent, attired, and chain reflexed over the back Or, and on the sinister side a lion guardant Or, murally crowned Gules; each charged on the shoulder with a rose of the last.
 Motto: "Concilio et Labore".

 A coat of arms was granted to the Manchester Corporation in 1842, passing on to Manchester City Council when the borough of Manchester was granted the title of city in 1853.